API Architectural Styles: Pros, Cons, and Use Cases

 2. GraphQL

-– Efficiency: Clients can request only the data they need, reducing payload sizes.
+– Efficiency: Payload sizes are decreased so clients can only request the data they require.

-– Overhead: Requires a more complex server-side implementation.
+– Overhead: Needs a more intricate server-side setup.

 3. gRPC